LivacoNew/CrabFetch/README.md

 ### Dependencies
 These are only required if you are using their associated modules.
 - The `df` command, used for getting mounted disks.
-- The `glxinfo` command, used for getting GPU info.
+- The `glxinfo` command.
+Only required for the "glx" GPU method.
+- `pciutils` package, specifically only for the `pci.ids` file.
+Only required for the "pci-sysfile" GPU method.

 ### From Source
 ```sh